Borewit/music-metadata/README.md

 var fs = require('fs');
 var mm = require('musicmetadata');

-//create a new parser from a node ReadStream var parser = new mm(fs.createReadStream('sample.mp3'));
+// create a new parser from a node ReadStream var parser = new mm(fs.createReadStream('sample.mp3'));

-//listen for the metadata event parser.on('metadata', function (result) {
+// listen for the metadata event parser.on('metadata', function (result) {
   console.log(result);
 });